AP: States spent over $7B competing for early virus supplies | Federal News Network

 Though states have spent millions more this fall as COVID-19 cases surged again, the initial PPE spending panic has subsided as production increased and supply chains improved.

-California spent the most during the pandemic’s initial months — at least $1.5 billion in the AP’s data — followed by Texas, Maryland, Massachusetts and Washington.
-New York also spent several hundred million dollars on PPE and ventilators through November, though it’s unclear how much of that occurred in the spring.

-New Jersey and New York provided total figures but not specific details about their purchases.
-New Jersey’s health department said it would be too “disruptive” to agency operations to do so, and New York repeatedly postponed a response.
+New Jersey and New York did not provide specific details about their purchases.
+New Jersey’s health department said it would be too “disruptive” to agency operations to do so.

-The AP’s data shows that millions of dollars flowed from states to businesses that had never before sold PPE, including a Chinese electric vehicle manufacturer, an American tribal organization and consultants with international connections.
-Traditional safety equipment suppliers also saw a surge in PPE sales, offsetting their losses from other products amid the sudden recession.

 All of that led to a spike in prices paid by the states, costing taxpayers millions of dollars.

-Before the pandemic, an N95 mask that filters out tiny particles might have cost about 50 cents.
+Before the pandemic, an N95 mask that filters out tiny particles might have cost around 50 cents.
 This spring, states paid an average of $3 each, according to the AP’s analysis.
 Some states paid more than $10 a mask to get them quickly.
-Average prices for gloves rose fourfold.

 “I’m not price-gouging,” McClellan said.
 “I have to make something, and I then have to pay my salesperson something.”